mesosphere-backup/dcos-cassandra-service/docs/quick-start.md

 ---
 post_title: Quick Start
-menu_order: 0
+menu_order: 10
 feature_maturity: preview
 enterprise: 'no'
 ---

-1. Install a Cassandra cluster using DC/OS CLI:

-    **Note:** Your cluster must have at least 3 private nodes.

-        $ dcos package install cassandra
+1. Follow the installation instructions in this topic to perform a default installation of a Cassandra cluster.

 1. Once the cluster is installed, retrieve connection information by running the `connection` command:

         $ dcos cassandra connection
         {
             "address": [